tikv/website/content/docs/5.1/deploy/configure/topology.md

 ---
-title: Topology
+title: Topology Lable
-description: Learn how to configure labels.
+description: Learn how to configure topology labels.
 menu:
     "5.1":
         parent: Configure TiKV
         weight: 6
 ---

-TiKV uses labels to label its location information and PD schedulers according to the topology of the cluster, to maximize TiKV's capability of disaster recovery.
-This document describes how to configure labels.
+TiKV uses topology labels (aka label) to declare its location information.
+PD scheduler uses the labels to optimize TiKV's failure tolerance capability.
+This document describes how to configure the labels.

-## TiKV reports the topological information
+## Declare the label hierarchy in PD

-In order for PD to get the topology of the cluster, TiKV reports the topological information to PD according to the startup parameter or configuration of TiKV.
-Assume that the topology has three structures: zone > rack > host, use labels to specify the following information for each TiKV:

-- Startup parameter:

-    ```bash
-    tikv-server --labels zone=<zone>,rack=<rack>,host=<host>
-    ```
+Labels are hierarchical, for example, `zone > rack > host`.
+You can declare it in the PD configuration file or `pd-ctl`:

-- Configuration:
+- PD configuration file:
     ```toml
-    [server]
-    labels = "zone=<zone>,rack=<rack>,host=<host>"
-    ```
-## PD understands the TiKV topology

-After getting the topology of the TiKV cluster, PD also needs to know the hierarchical relationship of the topology.
-You can configure it through the PD configuration or `pd-ctl`:

-- PD configuration:

-    ```toml
     [replication]
     max-replicas = 3
     location-labels = ["zone", "rack", "host"]
     ```

-- PD controller:
+- pd-ctl:

     ```toml
     pd-ctl >> config set location-labels zone,rack,host
     ```
 You can find all the replication configuration options [here](../pd-configuration-file/#replication).

-To make PD understand that the labels represents the TiKV topology, keep `location-labels` corresponding to the TiKV `labels` name.
-See the following example.
+## Declare the labels for each TiKV

+Assume that the topology has three layers: `zone > rack > host`.
+You can set a label for each layer by command line or configuration file, then TiKV will report its label to PD:

+- Command line parameter:

+    ```bash
+    tikv-server --labels zone=<zone>,rack=<rack>,host=<host>
+    ```

+- TiKV configuration file:

+    ```toml
+    [server]
+    labels = "zone=<zone>,rack=<rack>,host=<host>"
+    ```

-### Example
+## Example

 PD makes optimal scheduling according to the topological information.
 You just need to care about what kind of topology can achieve the desired effect.